JeMorriso/bbprop/apis/cloud_run/README.md

 ## Gotchas

 - it looks like .gitignore in `cloud_run` directory is being used by gcloud, so don't ignore `docker_env.py` in this file, use `.gitignore` in project root
+- NBA-API, boto3 only being included as requirement because bbprop lib depends on it

 ## Sources